faithoflifedev/yt/tool/README.md

 This library does not include any Flutter dependencies but it can be easily integrated with Flutter code using any of the authentication mechanisms described above.
 In addition, for some applications there may be a desire to use the user's own YouTube credentials for authentication.
 The library uses the concept of a [TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) to allow for this.
 [TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) is an abstract class that is extended within the library through the [JwtGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/JwtGenerator-class.html) and [OAuthGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator//OAuthGenerator-class.html) classes, and generates the authentication token used in API calls to YouTube.

-For a Flutter app the [TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) can be extended to allow for auth tokens to be generated through the [google_sign_in](https://pub.dev/packages/google_sign_in) pacakge provided by the [flutter.dev](https://pub.dev/publishers/flutter.dev/packages) team.
+For a Flutter app the [TokenGenerator](https://pub.dev/documentation/yt/latest/yt/util_tokenGenerator/TokenGenerator-class.html) can be extended to allow for auth tokens to be generated through the [google_sign_in](https://pub.dev/packages/google_sign_in) package provided by the [flutter.dev](https://pub.dev/publishers/flutter.dev/packages) team.
 Keep in mind that you must fulfill all of the requirements for the **google_sign_in** package before attempting to use the code below.
 The code to use google_sign_in for authentication:

 ```dart
 import 'package:google_sign_in/google_sign_in.dart';